Middle school rejection prepared you for construction approvals.

 Office Retention Tool

-Improving Offices and Conference Rooms to Attract and Retain Talent Much has been said this year about the new shape of the workforce.
-From “quiet quitting” to “the great attrition,” it’s clear that the labor market is in a much different place post-COVID than it was a few years ago, and workplaces need to adjust…
+Much has been said lately about the new shape of the workforce.
+From “quiet quitting” to “the great attrition,” it’s clear that the labor market is in a much different place post-COVID than it was a few years prior, and workplaces need to adjust if they want to stay competitive and continue attracting the best…

 Read More